 Phthalic Acid Formula

-Phthalic acid is a dicarboxylic acid of benzene that has two carboxy groups in ortho places.
+Phthalic Acid is a dicarboxylic acid of benzene that has two carboxyl groups in ortho places.
 It acts as a xenobiotic metabolite in humans.
 It's the phthalate(1-) and phthalate conjugate acid.
-The phthalic acid structure is depicted in the diagram below.

 Phthalic Acid Uses